Gamo-H/NN-gender-recognition-by-voice/README.md

 ## Data Overview

 ### Source
-Our project utilizes the [Mozilla Common Voice dataset](https://www.kaggle.com/datasets/mozillaorg/common-voice), a comprehensive corpus of speech data.
+This project utilizes the [Mozilla Common Voice dataset](https://www.kaggle.com/datasets/mozillaorg/common-voice), a comprehensive corpus of speech data.
 This dataset is collected through the [Common Voice website](http://voice.mozilla.org/) and comprises a variety of sources, including user-submitted blog posts, historical books, movies, and other public speech corpora.
 Its primary aim is to facilitate the development and evaluation of Automatic Speech Recognition (ASR) systems.

 ### Dataset Version
 For this project, we are working with a specific 13GB version of the dataset, which can be downloaded [here](https://www.kaggle.com/datasets/mozillaorg/common-voice).